 This is simple, why not do something that feels so good and makes everyone happy?

 Hugs benefit you and me.
-They help the stress of the day wash away and leave us living in the present moment.
+They help the day’s stress wash away and leave us living in the present moment.

 Benefits of a 20-Second Hug